katyamatya/katyamatya/README.md

 I am Katya Kamlovskaya, Data Scientist and Computational Linguist.

 My career path is far from straight: I did MSc in Linguistics and Translations Studies in Russia and moved to Australia where did a degree in hospitality and event management, started a translation business, and, after working on various education-related projects for school kids, got so inspired by the IT projects the students created that I decided to switch from traditional linguistics to natural language processing (which would allow me to combine my passion for languages AND emerging technologies and AI).
 I learnt to code through free online courses and in 2017 moved from Australia to Luxembourg for my PhD in Computer Science (NLP/Digital Humanities).
-After getting my PhD title I worked for an NLP startup in Luxembourg for a year as a Data Scientist/Computational Linguist, and now I am back to Australia for some time, working remotely for a client in Europe (the same NLP startup) and open for extra NLP/Data Science/Computational Linguistics contract-based work-from-home opportunities.
+After getting my PhD title I worked for an NLP startup in Luxembourg for a year as a Data Scientist/Computational Linguist, and now I am back to Australia for some time, working remotely for a client in Europe (the same NLP startup) and **open for extra NLP/Data Science/Computational Linguistics contract-based opportunities**.

 🌱 My skills include: